0xNullPointers/GSE-Gen/README.md

 ### 📦 Using the Executable (.exe)

 No installation required.
-Simply download `GSE.Generator.zip` from the [releases](https://github.com/0xNullPointers/GSE-Gen/releases/latest) page, Extract it to a folder and run the `GSE_Generator.exe`.
+Simply download `GSE.Generator.zip` from the [releases](https://github.com/0xNullPointers/GSE-Gen/releases/latest) page, Extract it to a folder and run the Executable.

 ### 🐍 Using Python Source